 Jordan Furlong is a speaker, writer and consultant who helps lawyers and law firms navigate the extraordinary changes in the legal marketplace.
 He is a Partner with Edge International and Senior Consultant with Stem Legal Web Enterprises.
 Jordan blogs at Law21 and is the author of two books: Evolutionary Road and Content Marketing and Publishing Strategies For Law Firms.
 Follow him @Jordan_Law21.

-Simon Chester is a business and litigation partner with Heenan Blaikie in Toronto.
-His career includes law teaching, government service and 25 years of private practice.
-A Fellow and past-President of the College of Law Practice Management, he has spoken on professional and technology issues to hundreds of groups in nine countries.
-Simon blogs at Slaw.
+is Counsel, Conflicts and Regulatory Matters, Gowling WLG (Canada) LLP.
+His career includes law teaching, government service and 30 years of big firm private practice.
+A Fellow and past-President of the College of Law Practice Management, he has spoken on professional and technology issues to hundreds of groups in 10 countries.
+Simon blogs at Slaw.ca.